Chem2527/zainab-securityhub-inspector-centralized/README.md

   - Explanation:
     - This command retrieves security findings from Security Hub for all accounts, including Security1, aggregated in the Security Account.

+## why?
+-  Enable Service Access for Security Hub:  through this we r allowing Security Hub to see and collect security alerts from all the AWS accounts in your organization.
+-  Enable Service Access for Account Service: Through this we are allowing AWS to manage and control various services (like Security Hub) across all the accounts within your AWS Organization.